JerrolKrause/angular-starter/README.md

 # Angular Universal/SSR Commands
-npm run ssr:dev # Run SSR locally for development purposes npm run ssr:build # Create an SSR prod build npm run ssr:serve # Serve SSR prod build with express.
+npm run ssr:dev # Run SSR locally for development purposes npm run ssr:build # Create an SSR production build npm run ssr:serve # Serve SSR production build with express.
 This is the command needed to run on the server.

 ```